UniversalDependencies/docs/_hyw/dep/case-loc.md

 udver: '2'
 ---

 We treat a closed set of postpositions (traditionally known as “improper adpositions”) as localizers.
-(See [ADP]() for a list of localizers.)
+See [ADP]() for a list of localizers.

-The head of the localizer is the noun or the main verb of the clause preceding it.
+A localizer is attached either to the noun it follows or directly to the main verb of the clause.
 Localizers are always tagged `ADP`.
-When it follows a noun, it receives the `case:loc` relation label.
-But if it follows a verb and acts as an adverbial, it receives the [obl]() relation (but retains the tag `ADP`).
+When a localizer follows a noun and functions as its adposition, it is attached to the noun with the `case:loc` relation.
+When it occurs independently as an adverbial modifier of a verb, it is attached directly to the predicate with the [obl]() relation, while retaining the `ADP` tag.

 ~~~ conllu
 # visual-style 4 5 case:loc color:blue